The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 With a handful of military-focused classes and dedicated summer training, ROTC grads are commissioned directly into the service as O1s.

 This is clearly enough to get you a bachelor’s degree in psychology.
 While that won’t land you in a military psychology designator or specialty, it could help you into psychology-related billets such as:

 The Student Loan Repayment Program May be Available to Help Out With College Debt

 The Student Loan Repayment Program is another way that some branches will kick in for your education, although it’s after you pay out-of-pocket first.
 SLRP takes over student loan payments you may already have before joining the service, up to $40,000 in total.
 You’ll need to make an arrangement with your recruiter to sign you up for it.

 This isn’t automatic, and the benefit is also taxable, so this may not be your first choice.
 But it’s a great option if you already earned your degree and didn’t consider military service until afterward.

-Attending the Uniformed Services University of Health Science Offers Free Degrees in Return for Your Service
+Attending the Uniformed Services University of Health Science Covers Tuition in Return for Your Service

 Not a lot of people know that the military runs its own medical school.
 But USUHS has fully-accredited degree programs in medical and mental health professions, including PhD programs in clinical and military psychology.
 All tuition and other enrollment costs are covered fully for accepted students.